WE SUPPORT PREGNANT AND PARENTING STUDENTS DURING THEIR TIME ON CAMPUS WITH TITLE IX INFORMATION, EDUCATION, AND ADVOCACY.

 - You have a right to be accommodated with a comfortable testing space within your university or high school while pregnant.

-If you want to know more about your rights, please contact our Campus and Community Outreach Manager at Sierra@YouhaveAlternatives.org or request an appointment.
+If you want to know more about your rights, please contact our Director of Communications and Community Development at Lori@YouhaveAlternatives.org or request an appointment.
 Alternatives also provides free medical and counseling services and support for college or high school students experiencing pregnancy and sexual-health challenges.
 If you are in need of a pregnancy test, ultrasound or STD testing, please call our 24-Hour helpline at 303.295.2288 or request an appointment.

 If you need transportation to any of our offices, we also offer free uber health rides.